ircv3/ircv3.github.io/README.md

 ## Testing

-If you want to test your changes to this website locally before submitting a pull request (always a good idea), there are two options.
+If you want to test your changes to this website locally before submitting a pull request (always a good idea), there are two options: using Bundler, and manual.

-After you finish those steps, you will be able to go to [http://127.0.0.1:4000/](http://127.0.0.1:4000/) and view a local copy of the website.
+After you finish these steps, you will be able to go to [http://127.0.0.1:4000/](http://127.0.0.1:4000/) and view a local copy of the website.
 As you make changes to your files, they will be reflected on that local copy.

 ### Using [Bundler](https://bundler.io/):